Making Exercise Healthy Medicine

 This is a side view of your spine.
 Left - normal disc between two vertebrae.
 Right - disc pushed out (herniated) from bad bending habits.

-Chronic forward bending from bad sitting and bending over gradually pushes discs outward to the back.
+Chronic forward bending from bad sitting and bending over sheers the discs and gradually pushes them outward to the back.

 If you sit and bend properly, you will stop pushing your discs out and they can heal.